 - If your family does not live in the country where you work, you may be entitled to benefits in several countries.
 If you are eligible to receive family benefits in several countries, priority rules decide which country pays first.
 If the family benefits are higher in the other country, you can claim the difference in that country.

-10th Videos on family benefits
+9. Multilingual videos on family benefits